NateHann/NateHann/README.md

 ## About Me 🚀

-- **Interests:** I'm passionate about all things **TECH**!
-My curiosity spans a wide range of technological fields, and I'm always excited to explore new areas.
-- **Learning Journey:** Currently, I'm diving deep into **Web Development** and **Software Engineering**.
-The world of code is vast and I'm on a thrilling expedition to master it!
+- **Curious Techie:** I’m deeply passionate about all things **tech**, from web development to software engineering.
+I thrive on learning and enjoy experimenting with new technologies in my spare time.
-- **Education:** I'm a dedicated part-time student specializing in **Full Stack Web Development** and **Software Engineering**, balancing my studies with a full-time job.
-It's a challenging yet rewarding journey!
+- **Career & Studies:** I’ve recently completed my studies in **Full Stack Web Development** and **Software Engineering**.
+While balancing work and academics was challenging, it’s been one of the most rewarding chapters of my life.

-## Reach Out to Me 📬

-- **Get in Touch:** Have a question or want to collaborate?
-Feel free to **[inbox me on GitHub](https://github.com/NateHann)**.
-I'm always open to interesting conversations and new opportunities.

-## A Little More About My World 🌐

-- 🔍 **Exploring:** Whether it's a new programming language, a cutting-edge technology, or an innovative development technique, I'm always on the lookout for something new to learn.
+- **Currently Employed:** I’m now working in the tech industry, putting my skills to use professionally.
+It’s a fulfilling role, and I’m excited about the journey ahead.

+## GitHub Profile Status ⚙️

+- I’m **in the process** of:
+  - Updating, renaming, and refactoring past projects
+  - Organizing a range of code written during my studies
+  - Adding new work from personal, academic, and client-based projects

+- That said, **updating this profile isn't a top priority right now** since I’m already employed.
+But rest assured—slowly and surely, I’ll be showcasing a fuller repertoire of:
+  - Projects completed during my studies
+  - Projects from my consulting work
+  - Personal builds I’ve created just for fun

+## Let’s Connect 🤝

+- Got a question, idea, or just want to connect?
+  **[Inbox me on GitHub](https://github.com/NateHann)** — I’m always happy to chat.

 ## Stay Tuned! 📌

-- **Coming Soon:** Keep an eye out for some creative updates to this README.
-Once my brain is recharged, I promise to bring something more unique to this space!
+- This README (like my journey) is **a work in progress**.
+As time allows, I’ll be sharing more of what I’ve built and what I’m building next.

 ---

-*Note: This README is a work in progress, much like my coding journey.
-It will evolve and grow, just like my skills and experiences.
-Stay tuned!*
+*Thanks for stopping by.
+More to come soon!*